 Safe haven: the women-led programme that helps trafficked women and girls on their road to recovery

 Women and girls on the migratory route face some of the most frightening situations imaginable.
-A safe house in Eastern Sudan, supported by players of People’s Postcode Lottery, is helping women process their trauma and move forward with their lives.
+A safe house in Eastern Sudan, supported by funds raised by players of People’s Postcode Lottery, is helping women process their trauma and move forward with their lives.
 This is Edana’s story.

 Fleeing home is not a decision anyone makes lightly – but for some people it’s not a choice at all.